Contentious Probate Solicitors

 Contesting a will is limited to claims that a will is invalid.
 There are different bases for contesting a will, including that the deceased lacked the capacity to make a will, that they were unduly influenced, or that it was not executed (signed) properly.

-Grounds for a contentious probate
+What are the grounds for a contentious probate claim?

 There may be various reasons someone is justified in pursuing a contentious probate claim.
 They could be an executor seeking to administer an estate, but the beneficiaries are refusing to agree the estate accounts.
 Or a beneficiary may consider that an executor has failed to administer the estate following the terms of the will.